 General Information: People Research Soils

-- Laboratories and group exercises that have students from many courses traveling to the Agronomy North Farm, walking, observing, sampling, analyzing and interpreting the information gathered, and to develop their problem-solving skills,
+- Laboratories and group exercises that have students from many courses travel to the Agronomy North Farm for walking, observing, sampling, analyzing, interpreting the information gathered, and developing problem-solving skills

-- Use GPS and GIS capabilities to record all the outcomes of each student and classroom visit (potential fields), such that each soil sample location, weed observation, fertilizer and agrochemical prescription and application map, and yield map are recorded, and
+- Use GPS and GIS capabilities to record all the outcomes of each student and classroom visit (potential fields), such that each soil sample location, weed observation, fertilizer and agrochemical prescription and application map, and yield map are recorded

-- Develop this dedicated web site where progress and annual reports, the GIS database, and student assignments and projects are maintained.
+- Develop the dedicated website where progress and annual reports, GIS database, and student assignments and projects are maintained

 USDA-Higher Education Challenge Grant